thegooddocsproject/request-for-comment/RFC-010-core-strategy/RFC-010-core-strategy.md

 ## Consequences

+An agreed core strategy will help all members of our community, and end users, understand what the project is doing.
+This will impact the words on our website, how we meet the needs of our users and how we document our own project.

-An agreed core strategy will help all members of our e annually, or if we happen to have a major shift in focus or experience unexpected growth.
+The project will evolve over time, and the core strategy statement in this RFC is not intended to be future-proof.
+We should revisit the core strategy and vision statement at regular intervals—this might be annually, or if we happen to have a major shift in focus or experience unexpected growth.

 ## Links and prior art